 There are several ways to do this.
 If you already have your integrations set up and data in BuildingOS, you're all set!
 If you'll be entering manual data, keep in mind you can use the BuildingOS mobile site to enter meter readings into BuildingOS directly from your smartphone.

 4. Implement marketing & behavior change plan

 An effective competition incentivizes students to change their behavior, but shifting behavior is not always intuitive.
 A number of psychological 'tools' like public commitments, prompts, and social norms are surprisingly effective at promoting environmentally-friendly behavior.
-Our extensive CCN Marketing & Behavior Change Guide helps you understand and utilize these methods.

 The key component of your marketing and behavior change plan will be Lucid’s Storyboard, a customized website that allows participants to track competition standings, analyze performance, and share tips for conservation.
 Each organization will have its own Storyboard that displays the progress of their competition.